insideout10/wordlift-docs/docs/faq.rst

 **WordLift** is **first-to-market** following a **“content organization” approach** which allows the classification and direct exploitation of proprietary content and structured metadata.
 **Wordlift** helps publishers create their **knowledge graph**, *exploit it* and *monetize it*.

-Finally **WordLift** complements the offer of plug-ins such as *SEO Ultimate* or *Yoast* **automatically adding schema.org mark-ups** to content, allowing search engines to properly index pages, increasing traffic from organic searches.
+Finally **WordLift** complements the offer of plug-ins such as *SEO Ultimate +* or *Yoast* automatically adding `schema markup <https://wordlift.io/blog/en/entity/schema-org/>`_ to content, allowing search engines to properly index pages, increasing traffic from organic searches.

 What is content enrichment?
 _____________